 11.3.
 The class of degree will be determined as follows:

 Class of Degree Weighted/Degree GPA

 First Class Honours 3.60 and above

 Upper Second Class Honours 3.00 - 3.59

 Lower Second Class Honours 2.50 - 2.99

 Pass 2.00 - 2.49

-11.4.
-To be eligible for the award of a First Degree, all students shall have a minimum GPA of 2.00.

-11.5.
-Cross-Faculty and Cross-Campus Majors and Minors

-Students may also request to combine a Gender and Development Major with a Minor offered by another Campus or Faculty.
-To do this, the permission of the Deans of both Faculties must be sought and obtained.

-11.6.
-The class of degree shall be awarded based on the Weighted GPA as set out in these Regulations.
+- 11.4.
+To be eligible for the award of a First Degree, all students shall have a minimum GPA of 2.00. - 11.5.
+Cross-Faculty and Cross-Campus Majors and Minors Students may also request to combine a Gender and Development Major with a Minor offered by another Campus or Faculty.
+To do this, the permission of the Deans of both Faculties must be sought and obtained. - 11.6.
+The class of degree shall be awarded based on the Weighted GPA as set out in these Regulations. - 11.7.

-- 11.7.
 In determining the Weighted GPA, the weights to be used for each Level I, II and III courses shall be as prescribed in Faculty Regulations.

 - 11.8.
-Except for the purpose of determining the class of degree the term GPA in these Regulations shall mean the GPA as defined above.

-- 11.9.
-The following designations may be assigned, but shall not be used in the calculation of Grade Point Average:

-- AB: Absent for acceptable reasons other than a medical problem

-- AM: Absent Medical

-- CR: Credit

-- DB: Debarred

-- DEF: Deferred

-- EC: Exemption with credit

-- EQ: Examination Query

-- EX: Exemption

-- FM: Failed Medical where failure in an examination is attributed to medical reasons as supported by a certificate from an authorized medical practitioner

-- I: Incomplete indicates that the student has made progress in a course but at the end of the semester has not finished the work required to receive a letter grade.
+Except for the purpose of determining the class of degree the term GPA in these Regulations shall mean the GPA as defined above. - 11.9.
+The following designations may be assigned, but shall not be used in the calculation of Grade Point Average: - AB: Absent for acceptable reasons other than a medical problem - AM: Absent Medical - CR: Credit - DB: Debarred - DEF: Deferred - EC: Exemption with credit - EQ: Examination Query - EX: Exemption - FM: Failed Medical where failure in an examination is attributed to medical reasons as supported by a certificate from an authorized medical practitioner - I: Incomplete indicates that the student has made progress in a course but at the end of the semester has not finished the work required to receive a letter grade.
 An I designation is not counted in credit hours earned, or quality hours until a letter grade is reported.
 If neither a letter grade nor notification of an extension of time is received by the Registry from the Office of Dean, the 'I' designation is replaced by an F3 grade at the end of the first six weeks into the next semester.
 An extension of time may be granted but shall not normally extend beyond the end of the semester in which the extension is granted.
-Any remaining 'I' symbol at the end of the period of extension will be deemed an F3.

-- IM: Incomplete Medical

-- IP: In Progress when a dissertation, thesis, project, student teaching, practicum, internship, proficiency requirement, or other course intended to last more than one semester is not completed during the semester in which the student is registered.
-The IP designation must be replaced with an appropriate grade on completion of the course.

-- LW: Late Withdrawal

-- NFC: Not for credit

-- NP: Not Passed when a student has failed a course taken on a pass/fail basis.

-- NR: Not Reported when a lecturer fails to submit grades by the published deadline, through no fault of the student.
+Any remaining 'I' symbol at the end of the period of extension will be deemed an F3. - IM: Incomplete Medical - IP: In Progress when a dissertation, thesis, project, student teaching, practicum, internship, proficiency requirement, or other course intended to last more than one semester is not completed during the semester in which the student is registered.
+The IP designation must be replaced with an appropriate grade on completion of the course. - LW: Late Withdrawal - NFC: Not for credit - NP: Not Passed when a student has failed a course taken on a pass/fail basis. - NR: Not Reported when a lecturer fails to submit grades by the published deadline, through no fault of the student. - NV: When a student has been permitted to audit a course but has not done so satisfactorily. - P: Pass a pass obtained in a course taken on a Pass/Fail basis.